 Farnsworth Lectureship at the UIC College of Pharmacy

 The UIC College of Pharmacy is proud to host the collegiate Norman R. Farnsworth Lectureship in Pharmacognosy in memory of one of its most dedicated pharmacy educators and internationally renowned, transformational pharmacognosy researchers on the chemistry, biology, and therapeutic properties of medicinal plants and natural products.
-The lecture is hosted every year, typically in late March by the College of Pharmacy and organized in collaboration with the UIC Pharmacognosy Institute.
+The lecture is hosted every year, typically in late March during Spring Break, by the the UIC Pharmacognosy Institute in the College of Pharmacy.

 Norman Farnsworth - A Pharmacognosist at the UIC College of Pharmacy

 Norman R. Farnsworth, Distinguished University Professor, served on the